 Working with budget constraints.
-While passive incorporation of biophilia by way of views to the ocean or landscape is perhaps the most cost the most effective health strategy is to provide effective strategy, not all guest rooms are so ample access to quality sky views. fortunately oriented.
+While passive incorporation of biophilia by way of views to the ocean or landscape is perhaps the most cost effective strategy, not all guest rooms are so fortunately oriented.
 Some city views can be just as intriguing or captivating, and may garner the same rates.
-Hotels with limited quality views to nature and a modest renovation budget can use literal or abstract references to nature to supplemental electric lighting schemes at the help achieve a similar biophilic experience.
-We right times of the day supports the need for have a visual preference for these biomorphic guests to reset their biological clock.
-Some patterns, which have been shown to reduce stress hotels have lighting presets for mornings and by inducing a shift in focus and concentration evenings, making it convenient for guests to (Joyce, 2007).
-Carpet, textiles (including duvet configure - so long as the controls are placed covers, tapestries and furniture), artwork, at intuitive locations within each room. lighting, hardware (drawer knobs), wallpaper or wall decal patterns and other accent details provide the best opportunities.
+Hotels with limited quality views to nature and a modest renovation budget can use literal or abstract references to nature to help achieve a similar biophilic experience.
+We have a visual preference for these biomorphic patterns, which have been shown to reduce stress by inducing a shift in focus and concentration (Joyce, 2007).
+Carpet, textiles (including duvet covers, tapestries and furniture), artwork, lighting, hardware (drawer knobs), wallpaper or wall decal patterns and other accent details provide the best opportunities.